reyesaldasoro/HeLa-Cell-Segmentation/README.md

 <h2>Running the code</h2>
 </a>

-Assuming your image is a tiff file called 'Hela.tiff'
+Assuming your image is a tiff file called 'Hela.tiff' you can pass this directly to the function *segmentNucleiHelaEM* as an input argument and returns the segmentation of the nuclei with 1 and the rest with 0.
+The background is segmented with *segmentBackgroundHelaEM* and similarly returns a matrix with 1 for background and 0 for the rest.

 <pre class="codeinput">